KeithMadison/detect_mgp_implementation/README.md

 ## Design Considerations

-Write a summary here.
-Some of these are obvious, but I will mention them here for completeness.
+The design of this pipeline emphasizes clarity, modularity, and robustness.
+By adhering to best practices in documentation, modularity, and error handling, the code is both user-friendly and highly maintainable.
+The components are purposefully structured to work independently, facilitating reuse and adaptation in different workflows beyond the immediate scope of MGP site detection.
+I have categorized my most significant design considerations as follows.
+Some of these are obvious, however I will mention them here for completeness.

 ###  1. **Documentation**